snakypy/zshpower/README.md

 <br>

 <div align="left">
 	<h2 style="color: red;">Attention!
-This project is in the BETA version, it is unstable in terms of performance.</h2>
+This project is in the BETA version, it is unstable in terms of performance.
+Currently a prototype.</h2>
 </div>

 `ZSHPower` is a theme for ZSH; especially for the [Python](https://www.python.org/) developer.
 Pleasant to look at, the **ZSHPower** comforts you with its colors and icons vibrant.